-Most newbies fresh out of college have an image of themselves landing their dream jobs immediately and being on their merry way to career success.
+Most newbies that just got out of college have an image of themselves landing their dream jobs immediately and being on their merry way to career success.
 Some, on the other hand, aren’t really sure where they fall on the wage scale.
 In any case, you need to ask you self if you are willing to accept a mediocre job or not.

 Unfortunately, reality has a different plan for these young professionals.
 “Idealists” get disappointed as they come to realize that they won’t be managing anyone any time soon and the other kind… well, they find out that even if they do get a job offer, it’ll be a very underwhelming one.

 Nowadays, a lot of students getting ready to enter the “real world” are curious as to how they should handle mediocre jobs and job offers.
 Should you take it?
 Should you hold off until a better one comes along?
 Here’s our take on it:

 Should You Accept a Mediocre Job or Job Offer?